 Centre for Labour Studies

-It seeks to primarily engage with five issues: labour law and regulation; trade unions and collective bargaining; labour law governance, in Karnataka; understanding employment relations and structure of industry in select sectors of informal and formal employment and precarious work and forced labour.
-In connection with this engagement, CLS has undertaken research, held seminars and workshops and engaged with trade unions, labour economists, academicians and labour department on specific issues of rights of workers.
+The Centre for Labour Studies (CLS) was set up as interdisciplinary Centre aimed at addressing various issues that define regulation and governance in employment relations.
+The CLS seeks to primarily engage with five key research areas: labour law and regulation; trade unions and collective bargaining; labour law governance in Karnataka; employment relations and structure of industry in select sectors of informal and formal employment, and precarious work and forced labour.
+In connection with this engagement, the CLS undertakes research, organizes seminars and workshops; and engages with trade unions, labour economists, academicians and the Karnataka Labour Department and other state labour departments on specific workers’ rights issues.

 Centre Co-Directors: Dr. Saurabh Bhattacharjee, Vijetha Ravi